Last Updated on January 31, 2026 by George Pavlopoulos

 Are you a Berliner or a donut?

 One of Berlin’s most famous urban legends is about the donut and JFK.
 When Kennedy visited Berlin on June 26, 1963, he addressed the West Berlin public, stating “Ich bin ein Berliner” (I am a Berliner) to showcase his connection to the city.
 According to even reputable publications, the city’s population was amused and supposedly translated the statement to “I am a Berlin donut.”
-However, JFK was not wrong: leaving the article ein/a out of the sentence would minor impact the meaning.
+However, JFK was not wrong: leaving the article ein/a out of the sentence would have a minor impact on the meaning.

 By using the article, Kennedy actually emphasized his connection to Berlin during the Cold War.
-As far as I know, that’s just an urban legend, and never JFK’s speech really raised any eyebrows or made people wonder about donuts.
+As far as I know, that’s just an urban legend, and JFK’s speech never really raised any eyebrows or made people wonder about donuts.

 Stay close to where JFK’s speech took place: Hotel Schöneberg